This is not your typical farm publication article. No revolutionary innovation here, unless survival qualifies as something out of the ordinary.

 “We have just quit farming cotton and I don't see us getting back into cotton next year either.
 It is going to be tough for cotton to survive here.
 Row crop farming in California is going to change dramatically over the next five years,” said Howe.
 Go down the list of row crops and none offers a profit today.

 It will take a 70-cent cotton futures market in January to get an appointment with a banker to talk about financing in 2002.
-And, Howe said, the banker will only see the smaller grower not faced with severe government payment limitations or without a heavy debt load.
+And, Howe says the banker will only see the smaller grower not faced with severe government payment limitations or without a heavy debt load.

 “You can survive on 2.75-ton wheat at the ugly price of $120 per ton.
 But, you are going to have to keep your input costs real low and not carry much debt,” he said.